-For the Agile planning process to function correctly, management in organizations needs to adopt the practice of cascading power downwards.
+For the Agile planning process to function correctly, management in organizations needs to adopt cascading power downwards.
 This means that team members should be encouraged to create their own plans based on some coarse-grained details only.

-In other words, managers in Agile are responsible for setting the vision of a product or service, making sure it's well-understood, and engaging in high-level planning.
+In other words, managers in Agile are responsible for setting a product or service vision, making sure it's well-understood, and engaging in high-level planning.
 However, when it comes to developing a fine-grained path to achieving that vision, this is where individual team members become actively involved in the process as opposed to traditional project management.

 Another Agile planning practice is to plan in ranges instead of specific dates.

 Traditionally, project managers look to predict the future based on deterministic estimations.
-When talking about a knowledge work environment, this approach is extremely flawed as things move quickly, and the work is almost never the same.
-Therefore, promising that a deliverable will be done by a certain date isn't realistic.
+When talking about a knowledge work environment, this approach is hugely flawed as things move quickly, and the work is rarely the same.
+Therefore, promising that a deliverable will be done by a specific date isn't realistic.

 Last but not least, you should aim to create transparency in the whole project management process by bringing together planning and execution.
 This will ensure that you have visibility of the whole picture, easily track the progress, and react to changes on time.

-To do this in practice, you should look to connect multiple workflows together.
-For example, you could have a workflow where you plan your projects and another one where you visualize the individual tasks that every team member is responsible for.
+To do this in practice, you should look to connect multiple workflows.
+For example, you could have a workflow where you plan your projects and one where you visualize the individual tasks that every team member is responsible for.